EL NIDO KAYAK SUNSET ADVENTURE

 We took some water and a GoPro and headed off towards Paradise Beach.
 Paddling out of El Nido Proper is really cool.
 We weaved in and out of all of the tour boats and continually looked back towards the small town behind us.

 PARADISE BEACH EL NIDO

 The paddle to Paradise Beach took us less than 40 minutes at a leisurely pace.
 Only one other kayaker was resting on the shore and he left soon after we arrived.
-For the first time in El Nido we had an entire beach to ourselves.
+For the first time in El Nido, we had an entire beach to ourselves.
 We both took off exploring, climbing trees and discovering small caves and coves.
-There was huge amounts of rubbish on the beach that had been swept in from elsewhere.
-Aside from the rubbish it was a beautiful little spot to castaway for an hour or so.
+There were huge amounts of rubbish on the beach that had been swept in from elsewhere.
+Aside from the rubbish, it was a beautiful little spot to castaway for an hour or so.